Aliases for PCSK9 Gene

 GeneCards Summary for PCSK9 Gene

 PCSK9 (Proprotein Convertase Subtilisin/Kexin Type 9) is a Protein Coding gene.
-Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Familial Hypercholesterolemia.
-Among its related pathways are Neuroscience and Lipoprotein metabolism.
+Diseases associated with PCSK9 include Hypercholesterolemia, Familial, 3 and Homozygous Familial Hypercholesterolemia.
+Among its related pathways are Statin Pathway and Proprotein convertase subtilisin/kexin type 9 (PCSK9) mediated LDL receptor degradation.
 Gene Ontology (GO) annotations related to this gene include protein self-association.
 An important paralog of this gene is MBTPS1.

 UniProtKB/Swiss-Prot Summary for PCSK9 Gene